-- path entry A single location on the import path which the path based finder consults to find modules for importing. - path entry finder A finder returned by a callable on sys.path_hooks (i.e. a path entry hook) which knows how to locate modules given a path entry. - path entry hook A callable on the sys.path_hook list which returns a path entry finder if it knows how to find modules on a specific path entry. - path based finder One of the default meta path finders which searches an import path for modules. - portion A set of files in a single directory (possibly stored in a zip file) that contribute to a namespace package, as defined in PEP 420.
+- path entry A single location on the import path which the path based finder consults to find modules for importing. - path entry finder A finder returned by a callable on sys.path\hooks (i.e. a path entry hook) which knows how to locate modules given a path entry.

+See importlib.abc.PathEntryFinder for the methods that path entry finders implement.